 Designer/artist and Fitch Mountain resident Johanna Grawunder will be our guide for a morning hike to stretch our legs, meet other attendees and enjoy some fresh air.
-Johanna will discuss her commissioned installation on Fitch Mountain, Summit Variations, which consists of five functional sculptures sited around the top of the Summit Trail.
+Johanna will discuss her commissioned installation on Fitch Mountain, Summit Variations, which consists of five functional sculptures sited around the top of the Summit Trail and (just announced!) we’ll be joined by special guest, Noah Jeppson of JeppsonEGD, who will share the design story behind the park’s interpretive and wayfinding system: a cohesive set of welcome, directional, interpretive, sponsor, and identification signs with tactile/Braille features along the accessible trail, a custom trail map, bilingual interpretive panels, and trail markers.
+He’ll touch on collaboration with the City’s Community Services Department and the Healdsburg Museum, how the program extends to Villa Chanticleer and the dog park, and the durable materials and standards that improve accessibility, visibility, and consistency across community sites.

-We’ll gather at 9am at the trail head parking lot and then hike 3.1 miles up to the top to view Summit Variations.
+We’ll gather at 9am at the trail head parking lot where Noah will give an overview of the parks wayfinding design system, and then we’ll hike 3.1 miles up to the top to view Summit Variations.
 The hike is meanders up with elevation of 800 feet.
 Moderately challenging hike on a dirt trail, so wear your hiking shoes and proper attire and bring your water bottles!
 Hiking poles will be helpful on the way back down.
+It just rained in Healdsburg, so the trail will be muddy.
+Dress accordingly.

 October can be hot, so we’ll beat the heat with a morning walk up the beloved and mostly shaded Fitch Mountain.
 If you are not familiar with Fitch Mountain, it is a moderately challenging 3-mile loop, and the trail can be quite steep in places.
 All Trails for reference of route.